-After everyone had received a body-searched, the people-in-transit were told to get up again and were escorted by the private security officers to the train station’s police station a few hundred meters away.
+After everyone had been body-searched, the people-in-transit were told to get up again and were escorted by the private security officers to the train station’s police station a few hundred meters away.
 Most of the people-in-transit were told to sit down in a garage or carport-like structure.
 However, individuals were repeatedly told to get up and stand by a wall where they were searched once again, a process accompanied by further beating and kicking.

 During the entire detention – approximately two hours – the respondent was not asked to sign any documents.
 Instead, pictures were taken of each man with a professional camera, and the private security officers also took several group photos of the entire transit group.
-The Afghani men were refused access to the toilet and no food or water was provided.
+The Afghan men were refused access to the toilet and no food or water was provided.

 At approximately 03:00, a police van similar in size to a Mercedes Sprinter, drove into the police station.
 The transit group were told to line up and enter the vehicle.
 As they climbed into the van’s rear, they were beaten with batons and kicked “to speed up the process.”
 The van’s interior was divided into two sections with a tight wire mesh.
 The entire group had to cram into one of these sections such that there was very little space.
 There were no windows in the van.

 The van was driven by Hungarian police officers.
 The respondent said that the private security officers remained at the train station in Kelebia (Hungary).
 The drive lasted some 20 minutes during which the driver accelerated and slowed down rapidly and also swerved left and right.
 The reckless driving caused fear and minor injuries to the transit group.